stephenslab/mixsqp/README.md

 For more details on the SQP algorithm, please see [our paper on arXiv][arxiv-paper].

-See also the [Julia implementation][mixsqp-julia], which is currently faster than the R implementation, particularly for large data sets.
+See also the [Julia implementation][mixsqp-julia], which at time of writing is faster than the R implementation, particularly for large data sets.

 If you find a bug, or you have a question or feedback on our work,